IvannKurchenko/blog-exploring-so-tags-trends/blog/BLOG.md

  12.0     0.903898
 ```

-Which also can visualise via matplotlib:
+Which also can visualise via `matplotlib`:
 ![votes_creation_duration.png](images%2Fvotes_creation_duration.png)
 Not a lot of surprise to see [long tail](https://en.wikipedia.org/wiki/Long_tail) in this distribution.
 Nearly `30%` of votes were given in the first month of post existence.